Toruń: Middle Ages

 These events led to the Thirteen Years' War.
 The citizens of the city, enraged by the Order's ruthless exploitation, conquered the Teutonic castle, and dismantled the fortifications brick by brick, except for the Gdanisko tower which was used until the 18th century to store gunpowder.
 The local mayor pledged allegiance to the Polish king during the incorporation in March 1454 in Kraków, and then in May 1454, an official ceremony was held in Toruń, in which the nobility, knights, landowners, mayors, and local officials from Chełmno Land, including Toruń, again solemnly swore allegiance to the Polish king and the Kingdom of Poland.
 Since 1454, the city has been authorized by King Casimir IV to mint Polish coins.
 During the war, Casimir IV often stayed at the Dybów Castle and Toruń financially supported the Polish Army.
-The New Town and Old Town amalgamated in 1454.
+The New Town and the Old Town amalgamated in March 1454.

 The Thirteen Years' War ended in 1466, with the Second Peace of Thorn, in which the Teutonic Order renounced any claims to the city and recognised it as part of Poland.
 The Polish king granted the town great privileges, similar to those of Gdańsk.
 Also in 1454 at Dybów Castle, the King issued the famous Statutes of Nieszawa, covering a set of privileges for the Polish nobility; an event that is regarded as the birth of the noble democracy in Poland, which lasted until the country's demise in 1795.